melsman/mlkit/doc/arm64-abi.md

 account for the transition between LR and its saved slot.

-Normal return restores x29 and LR, releases the local/argument/header area according to the existing logical slot convention, and executes `ret`.
+Normal return restores x29 and LR, releases the local/argument/header area according to the existing logical slot convention, and executes `br x30` in GC mode or `ret` otherwise.
+The return opcode matches the calling convention:
+GC calls use explicit continuations without a hardware return-stack push;
+non-GC calls use `bl`/`blr`.
+Native helper and C bridge returns retain `ret`.
+Exported callbacks enter GC-mode ML code with an explicit continuation and `br`, preserving the enclosing native call/return pairing.
+Collection remains deferred across that bridge, so its continuation needs no GC descriptor.
 Spilled results remain available to the caller, which stages register and stack results before writing their destinations and releasing even(R) words.
 Tail transfers stage operands below the active frame, reuse the original